roubertedgar/workshoptw/README.md

 	}
 ```

-The subscribeOn and the observeOn after call the Completable.fromAction is just to execute this action on the I
+The subscribeOn(Schedulers.io()) and the observeOn(AndroidSchedulers.mainThread()) after call the Completable.fromAction is just to execute this action on the ReactiveX IO thread and notify the result on the Ma

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MTE5ODAyMCwxNDcyNTg3OTQ1LC0yMT
+eyJoaXN0b3J5IjpbMjM4MzgxMzY0LDE0NzI1ODc5NDUsLTIxMz
-M0MjAzMzI1LDE5NTQxMzU1ODcsMTIyMjgyNzMxOSwxNjE5MzY3
+QyMDMzMjUsMTk1NDEzNTU4NywxMjIyODI3MzE5LDE2MTkzNjc4
-ODQsLTE5OTk0NTgxODYsLTk3Mjk0Nzk3LC0xMjMwMDQxNzY4LD
+NCwtMTk5OTQ1ODE4NiwtOTcyOTQ3OTcsLTEyMzAwNDE3NjgsMj
-I4MDc4ODgzOV19
+gwNzg4ODM5XX0=
 -->